unixorn/awesome-zsh-plugins/README.md

 - [asdf (zimfw)](https://github.com/zimfw/asdf) - Initializes [asdf](https://github.com/asdf-vm/asdf), installing it using `git` if not installed yet.
 Also, bypasses the shims if you're using the [direnv](https://github.com/asdf-community/asdf-direnv) plugin, as suggested by the plugin [pro-tips](https://github.com/asdf-community/asdf-direnv/#pro-tips).
 - [asdf-direnv](https://github.com/redxtech/zsh-asdf-direnv) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf) and [direnv](https://github.com/asdf-community/asdf-direnv).
 - [asdf-prompt](https://github.com/CurryEleison/zsh-asdf-prompt) - Provides a function usable in prompts that displays version information for your current tool versions.
+- [ash](https://github.com/NotNanook/Ash) - A no-bullshit, seamless way to use LLMs right inside your shell (`bash`, `zsh`).
+Supports OpenAI, Ollama and OpenRouter.
+- [ask-opencode](https://github.com/andreacasarin/zsh-ask-opencode) - Integrates OpenCode AI with your shell, allowing you to generate shell commands using natural language.
+Press `Ctrl+O` to transform any text in your command line into optimized shell commands.
 - [ask](https://github.com/Licheam/zsh-ask) - Serves as a ChatGPT API frontend, enabling you to interact with ChatGPT directly from the ZSH shell using only `cURL` and `jq`.
 - [assume-role](https://github.com/weizard/assume-role) - Allows you to assume AWS IAM roles easily.
 Includes completions.
 - [async](https://github.com/mafredri/zsh-async) - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).